jamesarems/lizardfs-install/README.md

  #cp mfschunkserver.cfg.default.dist mfschunkserver.cfg

-	mfshdd.cfg file is needed to indicate mountpoints of hard drives for your chunkserver.Assuming that there are 2 disks mounted at /mnt/chunk1 and/mnt/chunk2 locations, your mfshdd.cfg file should look like this:
+mfshdd.cfg file is needed to indicate mountpoints of hard drives for your chunkserver.Assuming that there are 2 disks mounted at /mnt/chunk1 and/mnt/chunk2 locations, your mfshdd.cfg file should look like this

   /mnt/chunk1